magomimmo/modern-cljs/doc/tutorial-14.md

 $ lein ring server-headless
 ```

-Now visit [http://localhost:3000/shopping.html][] page and play with
+Now visit [shopping][2] URI and play with the form by enabling and
-the Shopping Calculator by enabling and disabling the JavaScript
+disabling the JavaScript engine of your browser.
+Everything should now
-engine of your browser.
-Everything should now work as expected.
+work as expected in both scenarios.

 # Next